 Health and safety

-The application window is now closed to new proposals.
+The application window is now open for new EOI/proposals.

 The Fund is focused on obtaining outcomes in relation to the following indicators.